A preliminary assessment of the sensitivity of uniaxially-driven fusion targets to flux-limited thermal conduction modeling: Simulation setup

 \subsection{Idealized target model}

 The present work is undertaken using Hytrac; one of the two in-house radiation-hydrodynamics codes developed by FLF.
 The code is based on the front tracking approach \cite{Jian_JComputPhys_2006} and also implements cell-based adaptive mesh refinement, similar to, e.g., RAGE \cite{Gittings_ComputSciDisc_2008}.
-The multi-physics model includes two-temperature conduction, viscous fluxes \cite{Vold_PhysPlasmas_2017} and radiation transport via the $P_{1/3}$-AFL method \cite{Mihalas_JQSRT_1982, McGlinchey_thesis_2017}.
-The code further supports either analytic or tabulated models for material equation of state (EoS), plasma microphysics and fusion reactivity.
+The multi-physics model includes two-temperature thermal conduction, viscous momentum and energy fluxes \cite{Vold_PhysPlasmas_2017} and radiation transport via the $P_{1/3}$-AFL method \cite{Mihalas_JQSRT_1982, McGlinchey_thesis_2017}.
+The code further supports either analytic or tabulated models for material EoS, plasma microphysics and non-thermal fusion reactivity.

-The work presented in Ref.\;\cite{Derentowicz_JourTechPhys_1977} shows that the drive into the fuel is well-approximated with a single, uniform shock into the plastic coverslip.
-The pressure in the copper is inferred from shock velocity measurements to be $46\,\unit{Mbar}$, which leads to a shock in coverslip with a pressure of $13\,\unit{Mbar}$.
+The work presented in Refs.\;\cite{Derentowicz_JourTechPhys_1977, Derentowicz_JourTechPhys_1977b} shows that the drive into the fuel is well-approximated with a single, uniform shock into the plastic coverslip.
+The pressure in the copper is inferred from shock velocity measurements to be $46\;\unit{Mbar}$ ($\rho \approx 26\;\unit{g\,cm^{-3}}$ and $T \approx 13\;\unit{eV}$), which leads to a shock in the coverslip with a pressure of $13\;\unit{Mbar}$ ($\rho \approx 3.8\;\unit{g\,cm^{-3}}$ and $T \approx 7.4\;\unit{eV}$).
 The latter is modeled as PMMA as a surrogate for polythene due to difficulties matching the principal Hugoniot using the FEOS EoS model \cite{Faik_ComputPhysCommun_2018}.
-Since the densities of the two materials are sufficiently similar this compromise is believed to be reasonable.
+Since the densities of the two materials are sufficiently similar, this compromise is believed to be reasonable.

 The target mesh geometry used for our simulations is shown in \fig{fig:ideal_model_setup}.
-The number of AMR refinement levels is 4, giving a minimum cell size of $1.7\,\unit{\mu m}$ on the Eulerian grid (EGrid).
-The inset shows how the cavity tip has had a radius of curvature of $10\,\unit{\mu m}$ added to account for expected manufacturing tolerances.
+The number of AMR refinement levels is 4, giving a minimum cell size of $1.7\;\unit{\mu m}$ on the Eulerian grid (EGrid) using a base resolution of 40 cells.
+The inset shows how the cavity tip has had a radius of curvature of $20\;\unit{\mu m}$ added to account for expected manufacturing tolerances.
 The shocked copper region, denoted as the \quotes{driver}, at the top of the domain is initialised from the thermodynamic state resulting from shocking initially ambient copper to the experimentally inferred pressure along the principal Hugoniot.
-All other materials are initialised at a pressure of $1\,\unit{bar}$ and their appropriate ambient mass densities to produce initially static interfaces.
+All other materials are initialised at a pressure of $1\;\unit{bar}$ and their appropriate ambient densities to produce initially static interfaces.